Orihuela: Main sights

 The medieval town center houses five National Monuments and an urban layout that is the result of its former rank as a University Centre and Episcopal See.

 The holiday celebrations: the processions of Holy Week, and the parades of Moors and Christians, in July, are well-known celebrations.

 In September 2012 the shopping mall La Zenia Boulevard opened and became the largest shopping mall in the Costa Blanca and Costa Cálida region with 150 stores and 20 restaurants and bars.

+The city is home to the Franciscan convent of Santa Ana.